Cubition/Launcher/README.md

 Compiling
 ---------
-Windows - Point the terminal to the directory the source is located in, and run "mvn clean install"
+Windows - Point the terminal to the directory the source is located in, and run "mvn clean install" (assuming you have the necessary software)

+Mac-

+Linux-